 Meanwhile, during the summer of 1969, American travelers Raymond and Eleanor Jacobs were vacationing in Europe.
 They discovered the Kalso Minus Heel shoe.
 The Jacobs’ worked out a deal with Anne Kalso and they agreed to distribute the shoes in the United States.

 On April 1, 1970, Earth Shoes were born in the United States.
 The Jacobs’ opened the Kalso Minus Heel store in New York City.
 When Jacobs’ realized that April 1, 1070, was the first celebrated Earth Day, they put a handwritten sign in the front window that read, “Earth Shoes.”

 The sign caught the attention of people passing down the street.
 After that, the customers who bought the shoes made them popular by telling all of their friends and family.
 The shoes grew in popularity and many more stores began to open.

 Today, Earth Shoes are very popular among young trendy style setters, Vegans, Yoga enthusiasts, and even health care workers or other people who are on their feet for many hours a day.
 The Minus Heel Technology improves your posture, helps you burn more calories, and also helps tone and strengthen muscles in your legs.

 There are many styles of Earth Shoes available including sandals, sneakers, soots, casual shoes, and even Vegan shoes.
-With summer quickly approaching, everyone is in search for that perfect pair of sandals.
-Earth Shoes can do more than just make you look great, they can help you strengthen your body, improve your posture and burn more calories.
+With summer quickly approaching, everyone is in search of that perfect pair of sandals.
+Earth Shoes can do more than just make you look great, they can help you strengthen your body, improve your posture, and burn more calories.